 The key to successful people recruitment for online qualitative research projects begins with the first contact.
 Being able to clearly articulate what you expect of participants and how you will reward them.
-Recruiting for online research is different from traditional recruitment methods and requires an agile and proven online approach, as well as understanding how to engage participants once they enter the group.
+Recruiting for online research is different from traditional recruitment methods.
+It requires an agile and proven online approach, as well as understanding how to engage participants once they enter the group.

 Participants recruited need to be able to jump on-board and learn how to use the online technology while participating, and without having to be trained in how to use the software before the group begins.
 A requirement for participant training only adds to the cost of recruitment and creates unwanted friction before the project has even started.